merbst/QIdle/README.rst

 - Cross-platform: works on Windows, Unix, and OS X
 - Multi-window text editor with multiple undo, Python colorizing, smart indent, call tips, JEDI CODE COMPLETION and many other features
+- 2 type of windows: script window (mono document) and project window (multiple documents)
 - IPython shell dock widget (a.k.a interactive interpreter) usable from both window types.
-- Project support: simply open an existing directory to import a project, projects have a dedicated view and support for run configurations.
+- Project support: simply open an existing directory to import a project
 - Debugger with breakpoints and watch windows
 - Interpreter independent: you can target a different interpreter than the one used to run the IDE, including virtualenvs!
-- Package manager interface: let you install, upgrade or uninstall python packages from pypi.
+- Package manager interface: let you install, upgrade or remove python packages (using pip).

-QIdle has two window types: the script window and the project window.
-The script window is a single document window that let you edit and run one single python script.
-The project window is a multi document window that let you work on an entire python package.

 Status